Lexicon

 DictionaryNode

 Below is the full record for the Jastrow dictionary.
-Note the lexiconName and DictionaryNode element in the schema.
+Please note the lexiconName and DictionaryNode elements in the schema.

 {